Alkoopman85/alkoopman85.github.io/docs/index.md

 ### [Vermont Lake Health Analysis](/vermont_lake_health.md)

 Examination of lake health in Vermont in relation to human activity, as measured through chemical tests over decades on more than 400 lakes.
-This project was done in collaboration with teamates Anze Zorn and Jeffrey Olson<br>
+This project was done in collaboration with teammates Anze Zorn and Jeffrey Olson<br>
 [Full Report](/pdfs/10-jeffols-azorin-alevink.pdf) | [Github Repository](https://github.com/zorinAnze/Vermont-Lake-Health)

 ---